 About the Exhibition

-An RHSV exhibition, curated by Carole Woods with assistance from David Thompson and Julia Jackson, 26 April‒8 August.
+An RHSV exhibition curated by Carole Woods with assistance from David Thompson, Daisy Searls and Julia Jackson, 26 April‒8 August.

-The RHSV commemorated the centenary of the WWI in 2014 with an exhibition on the Australian Red Cross.
+The RHSV commemorated the centenary of the First World War in 2014 with an exhibition on the Australian Red Cross.
 The society concludes its war commemoration in 2018 with an exhibition on Vera Deakin.

-Vera figured in the earlier exhibition as secretary of the Australian Red Cross Wounded and Missing Enquiry Bureau in Cairo and London 1914‒18.
+Vera, daughter of Alfred Deakin, figured in the early exhibition as secretary of the Australian Red Cross Wounded and Missing Enquiry Bureau 1915‒18.
+The bureau’s case files, placed online by the Australian War Memorial, form a huge, invaluable archive.

-This bureau was the forerunner of Vera’s lifelong dedication to and leadership roles in the Red Cross, especially during the WWII.
-In 1920 Vera married Captain Thomas White DFC, who later became an Australian cabinet minister and high commissioner; when he was knighted in 1952 she became Lady White.
+In 1920 Vera married Captain Thomas White DFC, a former military pilot in Mesopotamia.
+He became an Australian cabinet minister and later high commissioner to London.
+When he was knighted in 1952, Vera became Lady White.

-Mr Roger D. Harley, grandson of Vera Deakin and Director, Fawkner Capital, will open the exhibition on 26 April at 5 pm.
+Mr Roger D. Harley, grandson of Vera Deakin White and Director, Fawkner Capital, opened the exhibition on 26 April at 5 pm.